 The Maximum Affordable sales price includes a real estate agent's or broker's commission.
 In a resale, the current Owner (seller) cannot require the purchaser to pay any commissions or other costs of the sale typically paid by the seller of residential real property.
-The fees for an affordable home should be handled as outlined below:
+Additional guidelines regarding fees for an affordable home are outlined below:

 Seller's costs include:

 - Half the cost of any escrow fees

 Costs that can be split between the Seller and Buyer include:

 Additionally, appliances purchased by the Owner that were not included when they bought their home can be sold outside of escrow under the following terms:

 - New buyers may decline to purchase these items without jeopardizing the sale